Layr-Labs/eigenlayer-cli/README.md

 ## Release Process
 To release a new version of the CLI, follow the steps below:
-> Note: You need to have write permission to this repo to release new version
+> Note: You need to have write permission to this repo to release a new version

 1. Checkout the master branch and pull the latest changes:
     ```bash